mtrager/polynomial_networks/readme.md

-On the Expressive Power of Deep Polynomial Networks
+On the Expressive Power of Deep Polynomial Neural Networks
 ==============================================